zbyju/obsidian/3. Complex notes/Databases/Language XQuery.md

 XQuery works over a tree structure of XML documents.
-It is a
+It is a superset of XPath